Scala Guide

 Putting all the puzzle pieces together, we can conclude that the line with the call to make[WeatherStationModule]

-expanded by the macro as follows:
+gets expanded by the macro as follows:

 val module = new WeatherStationModule {